Grace Communion Church Cambridgeshire

-When we realize that we are sinners saved only by God’s mercy, we become more patient with other sinners.
-When we realize that we have been forgiven an enormous debt, we become more forgiving.
+When we realise that we are sinners saved only by God’s mercy, we become more patient with other sinners.
+When we realise that we have been forgiven an enormous debt, we become more forgiving.

 The better we understand and appreciate the grace shown us, the more gracious we become toward others.
 We see the need for forgiveness in ourselves and in others.

 At Grace Communion Church Cambridgeshire, we sing a variety of songs, including well known traditional hymns and modern worship songs.